 If non-operative measures don’t work, or if they work but the tendinitis recurs, a surgical release is very effective.
 This is an outpatient surgery, performed through a small incision and is not very painful it all.
 Releasing the tendons allows them to heal.
 How long it takes to feel better often depends on how severely and how long the tendon was compressed.
 Note that if a surgeon simply releases the tendons and allows early motion, the released tendons can occasionally sublux (move back and forth), leading to an annoying, painful snapping.
 To prevent this, after releasing the tunnel around the tendons, I prefer to lengthen the fascia (the tough material that makes up the tunnel) and then repair it back to itself in a lengthened position with extra room for the tendons, like a seatbelt around them.
 This reconstruction helps prevent subluxation.
 DeQuervain’s Release is extremely effective and the vast majority of patients return quickly to their regular activities.

-Following surgery, a splint is worn for four days, during which time it must be kept clean and dry.
+Following surgery, a splint is worn for 24 hours, during which time it must be kept clean and dry.
 Bathing is safer than showering.
 Wrap a towel around the dressing in case any water gets in, then place a plastic bag over the dressing and secure it tightly with rubber bands.

 Computer use and typing are fine immediately after surgery.
-When the splint is removed after four days, the wrist can be moved normally and used within the limits of pain.
+After the splint is removed, the wrist can be moved normally and used within the limits of pain.
 Avoid heavy lifting and gripping that can stress the tendons while they are trying to heal.
 If it is necessary to lift something, try to keep the palm up or palm down while lifting.
 In other words, try not to lift with the thumb up (which caused the problem in the first place) while the tendons are healing.
 Non-painful activities can be performed.
 The vast majority of people do extremely well following DeQuervain’s Release.